sagakusumawijaya/Function/README.md

 # Function
-This repository stores list of functions I created.
+This repository stores list of functions I created in C++ language.